jzou19957/Unlimited-Excel-Processing-through-GPT-3.5-API/README.md

 6. All the responses in txt format for each row of the excel will be saved in the subfolder named after the excel

 7. Processing Multiple Excel Files: If you have multiple Excel files, ensure that each one has a corresponding text file with prompts in the same directory.
 The script will automatically process them one after the other until all paired Excel files are processed.![86f26e17d2b282f993bb9efeec39183](https://github.com/jzou19957/Unlimited-Excel-Processing-through-GPT-3.5-API/assets/153259165/7f349fb7-b140-4917-8fe0-5835c184ae16)

+8. In cases of interruption (internet interruption or othe reasons), you do not need to worry about shutting the program down.
+Every time the code is run again, it will resume from where it was last time until all the excels with txt prompts are finished.